 Although the new GLA is a fraction shorter overall than the previous version and the roofline is a little lower it has grown inside in pretty much every direction, most noticeably in the rear legroom.
 Most importantly for the target audience it feels considerably more substantial and imposing, which is what SUV buyers seemingly want in their cars.
 Mercedes is typically very strong on seat comfort, ergonomics and all the rest and the GLA delivers on the expectations here.

-We can only comment on the ride comfort for the range-topping GLA45 S at this stage, and the news isn’t great.
+For the purposes of this review we're concentrating on the GLA45 S variant only and, in terms of ride quality, the news isn’t great.
 True, this is the most extreme, performance-oriented version of the car Mercedes builds and AMG models are always a lot stiffer than the regular models from which they are derived.
 Plus versions of the GLA35 and GLA45 also get lowered suspension with a switch to take it from stiff to even stiffer, if that’s really what you want.
 That may be appropriate for a hot-hatch like the A45 but feels a bit much in an SUV like this, even one intended for sportier drivers.